 Financial Aid & Scholarships

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
-This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
-Notable exceptions include work-study awards and some athletic scholarships.
+This may include federal and state grants, VA educational benefits,

-The University Office of Global Programs also administers a number of grants and scholarships, including the Whole World Scholarship.
+The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.

-How to Apply If you would like to participate on this study abroad program, you will need to apply to Penn State Education Abroad by clicking the "Apply Now" button at the top of this page.
-You must complete the following materials in your application:
+If you would like to participate on this study abroad program, you will need to apply to Penn State Education Abroad by clicking the "Apply Now" button on this page.

 Education Abroad Questionnaire

-1 academic recommendation
+One academic recommendation

 Visit the How to Apply section of our website for more information.